Tim Key: Film

 Key and Basden collaborated on a short film The One and Only Herb McGwyer Plays Wallis Island in 2007.
 The film won Best UK Short at the 2007 Edinburgh Film Festival, was nominated for a 2008 BAFTA in the category of Best Short Film and, in 2025, was the basis for the feature length film The Ballad of Wallis Island.
 In 2012, Key collaborated with director J. van Tulleken on one of 16 short films to have won production funding through BFI Shorts.
 The resultant film was a black comedy entitled Anthony, starring Key and Basden, in which Key played Santa Claus.
+Key was also in Days of the Bagnold Summer directed by Simon Bird, who was also a member of Cambridge Footlights later than Key.

 Key reprised his role as Sidekick Simon for Steve Coogan's Alan Partridge film Alpha Papa, released in August 2013.
 Also in 2013, he appeared in the Richard Ayoade film The Double.
 In 2019, he again starred alongside Coogan in Greed, playing the character of Sam.
 In 2022, he played Commissioner Harrold Scott in See How They Run.
+In 2025, he played Pigeon Man in Bong Joon Ho's Mickey 17.

 Writing

-Key has written six books.
+Key has written seven books.
 The first, Instructions, Guidelines, Tutelage, Suggestions, Other Suggestions and Examples Etc.: An Attempted Book by Tim Key.
 (And Conversations / Descriptions / A Piece About a Moth), was published in 2009.
 The second, 25 Poems, 3 Recipes and 32 Other Suggestions (An Inventory) was published in 2011.
 The third, The Incomplete Tim Key, was published by Canongate Books in 2011.

 In 2020, Key collaborated with designer Emily Juniper to create He Used Thought As a Wife (An Anthology of Poems and Conversations from Inside).
 This book, published by Utter and Press, chronicles Key's experiences during the UK's first COVID-19 lockdown.
 A sequel, Here We Go Round the Mulberry Bush (An Anthology of Poems and Conversations from Outside), was released in 2022.

 Key released a new poetry anthology, "Chapters", in February 2024.
 Poetic Justice noted its humour and "subversive focus on the contemporary world".
+In 2025 Key released L.A.
+Baby, a semi-fictionalised collection of poems and conversations charting his trip to Los Angeles.